marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    return exactMatch.owner.login
    ```

-The resulting function finally looks like this:
+The resulting Activity Function looks like this:

 ```typescript
 import { AzureFunction, Context } from "@azure/functions"